rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/about-regions.md

 product_url: cloud-servers
 ---

-When you're creating new Rackspace cloud resources it's important to understand what a region is and how to use regions effectively.
+When you're creating new Rackspace cloud resources, it's important to understand what a region is and how to use regions effectively.

-What is a Region?
+What is a region?
 -----------------

 A region is a collection of one or more data centers interconnected by a